KmolYuan/reveal-yaml-rs/README.md

 ### Why should use this?

 Using Reveal.js with Markdown, but it is still difficult to maintain HTML slideshows.
-This work provides a clean YAML file for your slides.
+This work provides a clean YAML file for your slides, an auto-generated outline, and a live demo when editing.

 Difference to the before work, the Markdown to HTML translation is done by this parser instead of using markdown.js, so **there is no more HTML escaping since they will be handled enough**. (except using Markdown in your code block recursively, this needs to use `<code>` tag by yourself)